-ALA is designing a new campus for Nokia in Oulu, northern Finland.
+the construction of Nokia's new R&D facilities in Oulu will be completed by summer 2025.
+NOKIA'S NEW OULU CAMPUS ALA is designing a new campus for Nokia in Oulu, northern Finland.
 The project includes office, lab, as well as production facilities.
-The office half of the bipartite campus will consist of eight floors of flexible office space suitable for both current and future working methods whereas the industrial half will be a large flexible hall with a gallery running through it.
-In the heart of the campus, located in between the two halves, will be the restaurant intended for all employees.
-The campus will additionally include a smart energy plant providing the cooling required for the campus' operations and producing carbon neutral district heat from the waste energy.
-Construction works began in November 2022 and the campus is slated for completion in 2025.

-STATUS: Under construction, estimated completion in 2025

-PROGRAM: 55,000 m2 of office, research and production facilities

-LOCATION: Oulu, Finland

-CLIENT: Nokia Group & YIT Group

-TEAM AT ALA: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Virve Kaartoluoma, Eva Geitel, Olli Parviainen, Jorge Rovira, Anniina Kortemaa, Alexandra Lavallée, Chris Morris, David Gallo, Mette Kahlos, Niklas Koivistoinen, Thomas Miyauchi, Niina Rinkinen, Elena Romero, Heikki Ruoho, Mikael Rupponen, Netta Siljander, Tom Stevens, Onni Takkunen and Johanna Vuorelma COLLABORATORS: Promen (project manager), Fyra (interior architect), Sweco (structural engineer)
+The office half of the bipartite campus will contain eight floors of flexible office space suitable for both current and future working methods whereas the industrial half will be a large flexible hall with a gallery running through it.
+On ground level, in the heart of the campus, located in between the two halves, will be the restaurant intended for all employees.
+The campus will additionally include a smart energy plant which provides the cooling required for the campus' operations and produces carbon neutral district heat from the campus' waste energy.
+Construction works began in November 2022 and the campus is slated for completion by summer 2025.
+TYPE: Commission, 2021 STATUS: Under construction, to be completed by summer 2025 PROGRAM: $56,000 \text{ m}^2$ of office, research and production facilities, $4,600 \text{ m}^2$ smart energy center LOCATION: Oulu, Finland CLIENT: Nokia Group & YIT Group TEAM AT ALA: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Virve Kaartoluoma, Eva Geitel, Olli Parviainen, Jorge Rovira, Anniina Kortemaa, Alexandra Lavallée, Chris Morris, David Gallo, Mette Kahlos, Niklas Koivistoinen, Thomas Miyauchi, Niina Rinkinen, Elena Romero, Heikki Ruoho, Mikael Rupponen, Netta Siljander, Tom Stevens, Onni Takkunen and Johanna Vuorelma COLLABORATORS: YIT (main contractor), Promen (project manager), Fyra (interior architect), Sweco (structural engineer), Sweco & Granlud (MEP engineering), Jensen & Hughes (fire safety), AINS Group (environmental engineering), Sitowise (acoustics design)